MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 To use this attribute, Office must be running at least Service Pack 1 (version 15.0.4569.1507).
 If you use Group Policy with the [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030), you can set **Deadline** by using the **Update Deadline** policy setting.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates.

-Optional.

 Example value:

 - Deadline="05/16/2014 18:30"

 ### Channel attribute (part of Updates element)

+Optional.
+The default is **Broad** for Office 365 ProPlus and **Monthly** for Visio Online Plan 2 (previously named Visio Pro for Office 365) and Project Online Desktop Client.

 Defines which channel to use for updating Office after it is installed.
 Note that there are two channel attributes: the channel for the Add element is used to specify an update channel while installing Office, and the channel for the Update element is used to change the channel for an existing installation of Office.

 For more information about update channels, see  [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

 If you use Group Policy with the  [Administrative Template files (ADMX/ADML) for Office](https://go.microsoft.com/fwlink/p/?LinkID=626001), you can set **Channel** by using the **Update Channel** policy setting.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates.
 If enabled, this Group Policy setting takes precedence over the **Channel** value set by using the Office Deployment Tool.

-Optional.
-The default is **Broad** for Office 365 ProPlus and **Monthly** for Visio Online Plan 2 (previously named Visio Pro for Office 365) and Project Online Desktop Client.

 Allowed values: